LTUC/amman-dotnet-401d2/Curriculum/Class14/lab/README.md

 1. Create a new interface named `IHotelRoom` that contains basic CRUD operations for manipulating a HotelRoom.
 2. Create a service named `HotelRepository` that implements the `IHotelRoom` interface.
 Add the logic for each of the methods to satisfy the CRUD operations on a HotelRoom.
-3. Scaffold out a new HotelController that will inject the IHotelInterface.
+3. Scaffold out a new HotelController that will inject the IHotelRoomInterface.
 Update/customize the logic to use the interface instead of the DBContext
 4. Modify the routes of this controller for the following:
 - GET all the rooms for a hotel: `/api/Hotels/{hotelId}/Rooms`
 - POST to add a room to a hotel: `/api/Hotels/{hotelId}/Rooms`